podaac/data-subscriber/README.md

 1. If no other flags are specified (aside from the required -d and -c), the subscriber looks 60 minutes (the default for the -m option) ago for new data for your data product.
 If no new data has been ingested in the last 60 minutes, you won't get any results.
 The next time you run this command, however, it will look for data *since the last run*, so if it's been an hour or 10 days since the last run, it will find any data since that time.
 This 'last run' time is stored in a file in the -d data download directory.
 If you change data directories, there will be no 'last run' time, and it will act like your first time.

-2. If you use the -ds flag, this will override any 'last run' time options.
-It will look for any data with a start time later than -ds, and download it.

 Take for example a collection that was last updated in February of 2021.

 ```